kchulj/docs-bosagora-io/docs/13-flash-layer.md

 6. Trustless payment forwarding

 All six steps are discussed in detail below.

 #### Path finding

-The first step in supporting multi-hop payments is finding a series of channels that can route the required amount from payer to payee.The Gossip protocol in the Flash Layer tries to make sure that all nodes are aware of all open channels in the network.
+The first step in supporting multi-hop payments is finding a series of channels that can route the required amount from payer to payee.
+The Gossip protocol in the Flash Layer tries to make sure that all nodes are aware of all open channels in the network.
 Using a graph of all the open channels, the originating node tries to minimize the total fees along the path while making sure that channels have enough capacity to forward the amount that it is trying to route.
-The path finding algorithm also allocates fees to each node on the path for the liquidity they provide.
+The pathfinding algorithm also allocates fees to each node on the path for the liquidity they provide.

 #### Onion encryption